 Left unchecked, cholecystitis can land you in the hospital for several days.
-During your stay, doctors may require you to fast to relieve pressure on the gallbladder, give you antibiotics to avoid infection and give you medication for the pain.
+During your stay, doctors may require you to go on a fasting diet to relieve pressure on the gallbladder.
+Doctors will typically give you antibiotics to prevent infection and medication to manage the pain.

-Rather than risking a recurring problem, many patients chose a cholecystectomy procedure to remove the gallbladder.
-Typically, cholecystectomy is done laparoscopically with a small camera and several tiny incisions; although an open cholecystectomy may be necessary in extreme cases.
+Rather than risk hospitalization or a recurring problem, many patients choose a cholecystectomy procedure to remove the gallbladder.
+Typically, cholecystectomy is done laparoscopically or as a robotic-assisted procedure utilizing advanced technology with a small scope (camera).
+With minimally invasive technologies such as these, only tiny incisions are needed; though an open cholecystectomy may be necessary in extreme cases.

 Looking to the Future

-After a cholecystectomy procedure from miVIP Surgical Centers, the future is bright and free of pain.
-Our surgeons are world class and highly educated on the most innovative treatments and procedures.
-Give us a call today at 855-496-4847 to discover the benefits miVIP has to offer.
+Our world-class, board-certified surgeons are highly skilled in the most innovative treatments and procedures available.
+Give us a call today at (844) 237-5067 to discover the benefits miVIP has to offer.

 Read additional information and articles in miVIP's medical library, under Conditions & Diseases.